hiikezoe/android_run_root_shell/README.md

 #

-This code is very ugly, please re-write it and send pull-requests, if you want to use this.
+This code is still ugly, please re-write it and send pull-requests, if you want to use this.